chanthamoney/csci3081/Proj_01_Basic_Feedback.md

-+ Pass: Run ghi for total number of closed issues in Github repo (Found: 6)
++ Pass: Run ghi for total number of closed issues in Github repo (Found: 7)

+[CLOSED issue #8] :  Implement factory pattern into arena [enhancement]

 [CLOSED issue #6] :  Implement the functionality for color of robot sensors [enhancement]